AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 * **W2Vec**
 * **Glove**

 Out of all these common techniques, W2Vec and Glove are used widely due to their ability to take into account the semantic meaning of words as well.
-So let's take a deep dive into each of these techniques.

 ## **Bag Of Words**